 Fortunately, there are a few different manufacturers that make exactly these types of foods.
 But while it is nice to know that there are several great options available, it can be difficult to decide which one is best suited for your dog.

-We’ll start with a few quick recommendations and compare the two most popular recipes for each brand, and then will move on to a more in-depth analysis.
+We’ll start with a few quick recommendations and compare the two most popular recipes for each brand.
+Then we’ll move on to a more in-depth analysis to help you decide whether Blue Buffalo or Taste of the Wild is the right choice for you.

 Note: We will be restricting our analysis to the dry foods produced by these two manufacturers at this time, as the majority of owners feed their pets kibble-based foods.
 We’ll examine the canned options produced by each of these brands at a later date.